 In order to simulate asynchronous events, such as I/O completion, the VM must define and keep a time base.
 This can be accurate (for example, nanoseconds of execution) or arbitrary (for example, number of instructions executed), but it must be consistently used throughout the VM.
 All existing VM's count time in instructions.

-The CPU is responsible for counting down the event counter sim_interval and calling the asynchronous event controller sim_process_event.
-The record keeping for timing is done by SCP.
+The CPU is responsible for counting down the event counter sim\interval and calling the asynchronous event controller sim\process\event.
+SCP does the record keeping for timing.